voidmirror/tp-lab-9/ext/gtest-1.8.0/googletest/README.md

 ### Multi-threaded Tests ###

-Google Test is thread-safe where the pthread library is available.
+Google Test is t-safe where the pthread library is available.
 After `#include "gtest/gtest.h"`, you can check the `GTEST_IS_THREADSAFE` macro to see whether this is the case (yes if the macro is `#defined` to 1, no if it's undefined.).